Skulsta/Skulsta/README.md

 👋 Hi!
 I'm a software developer working in [Tipio](https://tipio.no).

 ## ☕️ Wanna chat?
 I'm mostly developing software for web and mobile.
 Other intriguing areas are augmented reality, virtual assistants, and entrepreneurship.
-Want to have a talk about tech or something completely different?? 👉 @ me on [Twitter](https://twitter.com/skulsta) anytime!
+Want to have a chat about tech or something completely different?? 👉 @ me on [Twitter](https://twitter.com/skulsta) anytime!

 <!--
 **Skulsta/Skulsta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.